 Search our site:

-Creative Prayer - for many of us, it's time to breathe new breath into our prayer life!
+Creative Prayer - for many of us, it's time to allow God to breathe new breath into our prayer life!
 Face it, we are creatures of habit and easily fall into the rut of rote.
 What I mean by that is we may know how to pray and even the church lingo that goes with it, but have our hearts grown cold?

 Recently while leading a Bible study dealing with prayer, I caught myself saying that prayer is communication with God.
-Communication takes talking "with" someone not "at" them or even just "to" them; it's a balance of talking and listening that brings a connection.
+Communication involves talking "with" someone not "at" them or even just "to" them; it's a balance of talking and listening that brings a connection.
 And that is true, but prayer is so much more...it is communion with God.
 Prayer connects us to God in such a way that we become encompassed by His presence and power!

 We speak of "prayer life" because prayer is to be a constant part of our daily lives.
 Think about the times that most us do pray - at church, during our quiet times, before meals, before bed, in times of crisis.